felixlopz/hubrise-test-task/content/apps/smood/en/overview.md

   contact:
 ---

----

-**IMPORTANT NOTE**: Full documentation of this integration will be available soon.

----

 ## Description

 Smood is a food delivery platform present in more than 25 cities in Switzerland.
 Smood only performs delivery with car drivers.